joereynolds/joereynolds.github.io/drafts/2025-06-01-things-i-learnt-making-a-game.md

 lessons I learnt along the way which perhaps would've been more useful at the start.

 - Add visual debugging as early as possible.
-Code is harder to debug than something that's visually wrong
+    - It's much easier to _see_ why something is going wrong versus reading it in the code.
+A small line that displays an enemies line of sight is invaluable whilst debugging

 - A feature sometimes needs to be fleshed out to test
     - You might have an idea for an enemy in your game.
 To save time, you don't source any sound fx, or any art.
 You use squares for now.
 I did this and I found that it really killed the idea dead in its tracks.
 Sometimes (even if it doesn't work), you need to flesh out your idea a lot to see its true potential.
-Sadly, this also means wasted time sometimes
+Sadly, this also means wasted time sometimes.

+      A good example of this is the butchering mechanic in Stardew Valley.
+It never becamse a thing because the creator found it a bit too dark in contrast to the rest of the game (show a screenshot of that mechanic here)

 - Save your time as much as possible
     - Originally, I intended Mr Figs to be my magnum opus.
 A complete "me"